danielfellman/danielfellman.github.io/_posts/2019-01-08-visualization.md

 title: "Building interactive apps using shiny"
 date: "2018-01-08"
 tags: [R, data science]
-excerpt: "Data visualizations"
+excerpt: ""
 ---

 I will open my blog journey with a brief tutorial on how you can build a "shiny" app in R for visualizing relationships between variables.

-Before you start learning shiny I'd recommend you to take the ggplot2 courses offered in Datacamp [part 1](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1) and [part 2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-2).
+Before you start learning shiny I'd recommend you to take the ggplot2 courses offered in Datacamp [part 1](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1) and [part 2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-2), it will make this tutorial muche more interpretable.

 <br> <br>
 Start with loading the required packages in R and your dataframe